3ev/phingy/README.md

 When deploying to production, you should still be able to use `phing build`.
 Tasks can use the `${build.environment}` variable to decide whether or not they should be run.
 Some built in taks that make use of this are:

 ```
-build:server      The server will only be symlinked and restarted in development
 sphinx:symlink    Sphinx will only be symlinked in development
 typo3:build:after This will update the database, but only in development
 ```